1923 Shhhh! Marcel Marceau is born in Strasbourg, France.

 1997 A Prince turns to a King as Tony winner Faith Prince joins the cast of the revival of Richard Rodgers and Oscar Hammerstein II's The King and I at the Neil Simon Theatre.
 She replaces Donna Murphy as the woman who steals the heart of Lou Diamond Phillips.

 2005 Stephen Sondheim's 75th birthday is marked with concerts around the U.S.

 2009 Following a critically acclaimed London run, Yasmina Reza's God of Carnage opens on Broadway at the Bernard B. Jacobs Theatre.
-Directed by Matthew Warchus, the play stars James Gandolfini, Marcia Gay Harden, Jeff Daniels and Hope Davis as the increasingly belligerent parents of two boys involved in a playground fight.
-The production will win three Tony Awards, including one for Best Play.
+Directed by Matthew Warchus, the play stars James Gandolfini, Marcia Gay Harden, Jeff Daniels, and Hope Davis as the increasingly belligerent parents of two boys involved in a playground fight.
+The production wins three Tony Awards, including one for Best Play.

 2011 Ghetto Klown, a solo show conceived by and starring John Leguizamo, opens at the Lyceum Theatre.
 The show takes audiences "from Leguizamo's childhood memories in Queens to the early days of his acting career in the 1980s avant-garde theatre scene, and on to the sets of major motion pictures."